John Tennent (courtier): Royal hunting

 James V and Mary of Guise went hunting in Glenartney and Glen Finglas in September 1539.
 Tennent hired men and horses from Dunblane to bring their bedding from Stirling.

-At St Andrews, on 19 May 1540, James V gave 44 shillings to two Dutchmen who played and danced for him on the shore.
-James twice paid out for farm animals killed by accident with a culverin, a new portable gun.
-Tennent was also yeoman of the crossbow.
-He was appointed keeper of the palace and park of Holyroodhouse in November 1540.
+These hunting trips involved Highland clothing such as a "heland cot", "heland tartane" hose, and "heland sarks" (shirts).

+James kept hare hounds, raches, and earth dogs (terriers), and Bawte the "King's best belovit dog" mentioned by the poet David Lyndsay.
+Huntsmen included Badman whose speciality was starting sitting hares.

+John Tennent and Oliver Sinclair practiced archery with Mary of Guise.
+A bow, glove, arm brace, and a dozen arrows were bought for her in 1542.

 France

 When James V went to France in 1536, he first met a prospective bride, Marie de Vendôme, daughter of Charles, Duke of Vendôme, at St. Quentin in Picardy.
 It is said that at their meeting James instructed Tennent to pretend to be him and they exchanged clothes.
 This story appears in four sixteenth century chronicles.
 Adam Abell and George Buchanan mention the disguise; only John Lesley names Tennent; Lindsay of Pitscottie's version is the most elaborate but does not identify the servant.
 As Lesley's translator put it;"he takis on the habit of his servand and cumis to the place quhair sche was, for he finyet himselfe Johne Tennantis servand, quhom in this iornay the king with him had his servand."
-Tennent was on the French trip, and his one diplomatic errand was not a success.
-James sent him from Compiegne with letters and a verbal messages for Henry VIII of England and Cromwell on 24 February 1537.
-Margaret Tudor complained that he was not well received.
+Tennent is known to have been on the French trip, and his one diplomatic errand was not a success. oO 24 February 1537, James sent him from Compiegne with letters and a verbal messages for Henry VIII of England and Thomas Cromwell.
+A letter from Lord Borthwick to Cromwell, dated at Compiegne 23 February 1537 survives.
+Tennent was probably bearer, and assured to be "weil giffin to ye verite".

+Margaret Tudor complained that he was not well received in England.
 She wrote to her brother, Henry VIII;"plesit Zoure Grace to wit, thare is in this realme ane grete wourde that thare wes ane servand of the King my sonnis come to Zoure Grace, quhome thai call Johnne Tennand, quha wes not wele tane with, as thai say."
 James came back from France with Madeleine of Valois as his queen: Tennent brought their trunks from Leith to Holyroodhouse.